justineuro/mdginabc2svg/index.md

 `abc2svg-1.js`, `abcemb-1.js`, and `play-1.js` in the sub-folder `js` were authored by Jeff Moine and were obtained from the [the author's web site](http://moinejf.free.fr/js/).
 These javascripts are used to render ABC in the XHTML files.
 See http://moinejf.free.fr/abcm2ps-doc/au_clair.xhtml for an example and template.

-The following descriptions are from the GitHUb [abc2svg site](https://github.com/moinejf/abc2svg).
+The following descriptions are from the GitHub [abc2svg site](https://github.com/moinejf/abc2svg).
 - `abc2svg-1.js`
   This script is the **abc2svg** core.
   It contains the ABC parser and the SVG generation engine.